 Our most sustainable partner Cotonea is a brand of the weaving mill Elmer & Zweifel from Bempflingen in Baden-Württemberg, founded in 1855.
 Cotonea stands for organic cotton and wool fabrics with the highest imaginable standards.
 Here the Swabians do not rely on Siegel but support the people who work in the organic fields and their families themselves and actively through fair wages and help for the community.
 We purchase GOTS and IVN Best cotton as well as KbT wool plush from Cotonea.

 Courtney & Co. was founded after England's last button factory, James Grove & Sons, had to close its doors in 2013.
 Andrea and David Courtney bought the last machines and tools from the factory and started with corozo and casein buttons.
 In painstaking development work, unique small and sustainable works of art were gradually created, which you can find on our jackets.
 Our buttons will soon also be available as horn buttons.

 Frankenberger is our feed supplier from Aschaffenburg.
 The company was founded in 1950 and is responsible for our viscose and viscose cotton linings.
 Here they mainly process enka viscose, which is made where I spent my childhood.
 In Obernburg in Franconia.

 Viscose is a regenerated fiber.
-This means that some kind of cellulose, be it from fast-growing birch wood, bamboo or waste paper, is dissolved in a spinning bath and brought into different shapes through different nozzles or by upsetting.
-The spinning bath used to be poisonous and many toxic waste products were created.
+This means that some kind of cellulose, be it made from fast-growing birch wood, bamboo or waste paper, is dissolved in a spinning bath and shaped into different shapes through different nozzles or by compression.
+The spin bath used to be toxic and a lot of toxic waste products were created.
 Today, however, thanks to other raw materials and modern filter systems, only fiber residues, Glauber's salt and water are produced as by-products.
 The water is biologically clarified, the Glauber's salt is used in the detergent industry and the fibers are processed into cotton pads, among other things.